Grad's reponses to the most common questions

 - High-pressure cleaners are not allowed (risk of damaging the wood fibre and creating splinters); preferably use a brush and follow the same direction as the wood fibres (as opposed to an industrial-type single disc floor cleaner).

 - Use specialised wood cleaning products.
 We have created a specific range of wood cleaning products.

-- For easy cleaning, we recommend the environmentally friendly G-clean (with black soap),
+- For easy cleaning, we recommend the environmentally friendly G-clean (with black soap).

-- For morethorough cleaning (or for a dirtier terrace) choose D-clean which is stronger but also more aggressive towards plants.
+- For more thorough cleaning (or for a dirtier terrace) choose D-clean which is stronger but also more aggressive towards plants.

-Our representatives will be happy to meet with you to show you our products as well as our know-how, and to talk with you about the various ways in which you can work with us !
+Our representatives will be happy to meet with you to show you our products as well as our know-how, and to talk with you about the various ways in which you can work with us!

 Do you have a project?

 To get a quote, you simply need to contact the grad partner closest to you.
 Just go to the Find a specialist page and enter your postcode.
-This will provide you with the contact details of the grad professionals/partners closest to you !
+This will provide you with the contact details of the grad professionals/partners closest to you!

 - Terrace on hard ground: our entire range is ideally suited for such structures.

-- Terrace on sealed surfaces: avoid unstable wood species such as Cumaru, Bangkirai or Robinia that require additional support.
+- Terrace on sealed surfaces: avoid unstable wood types such as Cumaru, Bangkirai or Robinia that require additional support.
 Wood composites, on the other hand, are very suitable as are all types of wood with added stability (thermally treated wood, Accoya®, Kebony®…)

 - Balcony extension: Kebony® and Thermo-ash both have the necessary density to withstand the impact of outdoor furniture and daily use.

 - Swimming pool border: Accoya® and Thermo-pine are well suited for swimming pools.
 Thanks to their low density, they are very barefoot-friendly, even on high-temperature days, and there is no risk of splinters.